Skip to Content

 Sarah Hirini MNZM

-Sarah led New Zealand to win Gold at the Tokyo Olympics, where she was also the flagbearer for the NZ Olympic team, Sarah won silver at the 2016 Rio Olympics, a gold and bronze medal at two Commonwealth Games, two Rugby World Cup sevens titles (in 2013 and 2018) and six World Series titles.
-Alongside sevens, Sarah has won two Rugby World Cup titles for the Black Ferns - 2017 and 2021.
+Sarah has led New Zealand to numerous victories, including Gold at the 2024 Paris Olympics and the 2020 Tokyo Olympics, where she also served as the flagbearer for the NZ Olympic team.
+Her impressive achievements include a silver medal at the 2016 Rio Olympics, gold and bronze medals at two Commonwealth Games, two Rugby World Cup Sevens titles, and six World Series titles.
+Additionally, Sarah has won two Rugby World Cup titles with the Black Ferns.

 If you require an accessible version of any content on the site please contact us and we will be happy to assist.